Need help to innovate your hospital teaching?

 Recomendations to Policy Makers

-- to give the policy makers of every level, from school and hospital directors to regional and national policy makers, a wide overview on the complex and evolving world of HHE
+- a wide overview on the complex and evolving world of HHE

-- to define a model aimed to disseminate the best practices in HHE.
+- suggestions on how to disseminate the best practices in HHE.

-- to help them to integrate in their policies and decisions the use of ICT to support the HHE.
+- help to integrate in their policies and decisions the use of ICT to support the HHE.

 Key Educational Factors